Last Updated: 2026.02.06

 Improving Hotline Operations

 Grievances and response actions are also reported to the Human Rights Committee at least once a year, and the Human Rights Committee will give suggestions on the improvements for our hotline operational process.
-For cases involving egregious grievances, the Human Rights Committee will give advice on the actions or preventive measures.
+For cases involving critical issues, the Human Rights Committee will give advice on the actions or preventive measures.
 In response, our Sustainability Department will also review our hotline operational processes.
+Risk areas and emerging trends are reviewed on an annual basis, and the insights gained from this analysis are reflected in our overall risk assessment.

 We evaluated the functionality of our hotline against the eight criteria defined in the UN Guiding Principles on operational-level grievance mechanism.
 Assessment results showed challenges in "Accessible" and "Equitable" compared to other criteria.
 To make the hotline more recognizable and accessible, we provide multi-language posters so migrant workers can obtain information on how to use the system in their native language.